isabella232/kano-code/guides/09-SCOPED-VARIABLES.md

 ```

-This is not something that cna be transletd in blocks.
+This is not something that can be transletd in blocks.
 But we can make it available to users by automatically generating the Javascript code that fit a specific set of blocks.

 A block can declare one of its parameters as scoped.
 When translating that  block into code, the renderer will try to look up the block tree to find a parent block that creates a scope (C-Shaped) and that declares an argument with a matching type.

 ## Function blocks

 A function block will generate a Javascript function call.
-This call can have ine or many optional parameters at the end.
+This call can have one or many optional parameters at the end.
 If the parameter is scoped, the renderer will try to pass the value from a parent block that has a matching argument.

 ```js